tony-waters/tony-waters.github.io/_posts/2026-02-25-6-ways-to-map-a-jpa-one-to-one-relationship.md

 header-img: "img/spring5.jpg"
 ---

 For a seemingly straightforward JPA annotation, `@OneToOne` relationships can be mapped in a surprising number of ways.
+The problem is not choosing *a* mapping — it’s understanding the trade-offs between them.
 I want to explore some<sup>[[1]](#notes)</sup> variants of these mappings using a simple Customer–Profile relationship existing in a simple Parent-Child setup.

 ## Tech stack